Azure DevOps Extension

 Smooth migration

-The v7 extension embeds the latest version of SonarScanner for .NET and SonarScanner CLI.
+The latest version of the Azure DevOps extension for SonarQube embeds the latest version of SonarScanner for .NET and SonarScanner CLI.
 However, to allow a smooth migration, you can set up your Azure build pipeline to use a previous version of one of these scanners and thus, continue using a previous SonarQube tasks version until you’re ready to upgrade.
 See Using various features.

 Prepare analysis configuration task: new scanner mode values